anafilipabsilva/jira-cli/README.md

 ## Requirements

-In order to run JIRA CLI, it is necessary to have:
+To run JIRA CLI, it is necessary to have:
 - Node.js (at least v12);
 - yarn;
 - an Atlassian account;